 What are Pull-ups?

-Pull-ups are essentially pulling yourself up.
+Pull-ups are, well, pulling yourself up.
 The grip for a pull-up is overhand, whereas the grip for a chin-up is underhand.
-Chin-ups are less difficult than pull-ups because they use your bicep muscles more than your back.
+Chin-ups are (slightly) less difficult than pull-ups.
 These two exercises mainly work your back and biceps, but they also work your shoulders, traps, and chest.
-Apart from the traditional deadlift, the chin-up and pull-up are two of the best back exercises out there!
+Apart from the traditional dead lift, the chin-up and pull-up are two of the best back exercises out there!

 Exercises to Help You Conquer the Pull-Up

 It’s important to note that it’s not enough to perform these exercises a few times.
-Most likely, that will not get you to your first pull-up.
+Chances are that will not get you to your first pull-up.
 It is recommended that you perform these exercises consistently, 3-4 times per week for a minimum of 8 weeks.
 If you put in the effort, the results will come!

-What you need: a pull-up bar (at home), power cage (at the gym), or monkey bars (at the local playground) / a chair / a smith machine (at the gym) or TRX Suspension Trainer (at home) / a Resistance Band(s)
+What you need: a pull-up bar (at home) pull-up bar (at the gym) or monkey bars (at the local playground) / a chair / a smith machine (at the gym) or TRX Suspension Trainer (at home) / a Resistance Band(s)

 What to do: Perform each of the following exercises for the designated amount of time or number of reps.
 You can choose to perform these exercises in circuit style, or complete all sets of one exercise before progressing to the next.
 Give yourself at least 1-minute of rest between each set, as your body will require time to recuperate.